aitoroses/floxide/docs/adrs/0024-mkdocs-documentation-setup.md

 4. Aligns with the project's technical nature through an appropriate theme
 5. Is easy to maintain and extend as the project grows

 MkDocs is a popular static site generator specifically designed for project documentation.
 It uses Markdown files as its source format, which aligns with our existing documentation approach.
-Additionally, there are terminal-themed options available that would match the technical nature of the Flowrs project.
+Additionally, there are terminal-themed options available that would match the technical nature of the Floxide project.

 ## Decision

-We will implement MkDocs with a terminal theme for the Flowrs project documentation.
+We will implement MkDocs with a terminal theme for the Floxide project documentation.
 Specifically:

 1. Use MkDocs as the documentation site generator
 2. Implement the "terminal" theme to align with the project's technical nature